 Classrooms should be organised to develop independence and personal initiative.
 Furniture should be arranged to provide an environment conducive to on-task behaviour.
 Materials and resources should be arranged to aid accessibility and reduce uncertainty and disruption.
 Displays should help develop self-esteem through demonstrating the value of every individual's contribution, and overall the classroom should provide a welcoming environment.
 They should also be mindful of sensory stimulation i.e. impactful and purposeful but minimal.
+Our classrooms and learning areas will be low arousal.

 Teaching methods should encourage enthusiasm and active participation for all.
 Lessons should aim to develop the skills, knowledge and understanding that will enable the learners to co-operate.
-Praise should be used sincerely and specifically to encourage good behaviour as well as good work
+Praise should be used sincerely and specifically to encourage good behaviour and promote high expectations of academic and social success.